Armoured frog

-The armoured frog (Ranoidea lorica), or armoured mist frog, is a species of tree frog in the torrent frog complex, a group restricted to north-eastern Queensland, Australia.
+The armoured frog (Mosleyia lorica), or armoured mist frog, is a species of tree frog in the torrent frog complex, a group restricted to north-eastern Queensland, Australia.

 Taxonomy

-The armoured mist frog is one of the four species of Australian torrent treefrogs that comprise the Ranoidea nannotis species group.
+The armoured mist frog is one of the four species of Australian torrent treefrogs that comprise the Mosleyia nannotis species group.
 The other species are the mountain mist frog, waterfall frog, and common mist frog.

 Description

-R. lorica is a small tree frog, growing up to 37 mm in length.
+M. lorica is a small tree frog, growing up to 37 mm in length.
 It is grey or grey-brown on the dorsal surface and white on the ventral surface.
 The skin is tubercular on the dorsal surface, prominently on the eyelids and around the tympanum.
 Fingers are half webbed and toes are fully webbed, both having well-developed discs.
 The tympanum is small and indistinct, and a vocal sac is not present.
 Males have black, spiny nuptial pads on their thumbs and "accessory spines" on their chests.
 These spines are used in amplexus by the males to attain a better grip on the females.